Sayin' What I'm Thinkin': Recording and content

+Critical reception

-Critical receptionSayin' What I'm Thinkin was met with favorable reviews from critics.
+Sayin' What I'm Thinkin was met with favorable reviews from critics.
 Mark Deming of AllMusic commented that the album "boasted more polished production but didn't dilute her style."
 Jon Freeman of Rolling Stone commented, "It sounded like little else this year, and seemed particularly reflective of her singular, unabashedly Southern personality."
 Jeremy Chua compared Wilson's style on the album to that of Miranda Lambert and Kellie Pickler.
-Chua further added that "Sayin’ What I’m Thinkin is a strong, cohesive introduction to who Lainey Wilson is.
-A force to be reckoned with, the Louisianan’s stellar album seals her position as a mainstay in country music."Taste of Countrys Billy Dukes also gave the album a positive response.
+Chua further added that "Sayin' What I'm Thinkin is a strong, cohesive introduction to who Lainey Wilson is.
+A force to be reckoned with, the Louisianan’s stellar album seals her position as a mainstay in country music."

+Taste of Countrys Billy Dukes also gave the album a positive response.
 He praised Wilson's songwriting and her "raspy" voice.
 He also found the album to be genuine in both its production and vocal delivery: "'Authentic' is a one-word review of Sayin' What I'm Thinkin, an album that's intentionally frayed at the edges.
 Beyond writing and recording songs that satisfy country music fans, she succeeds at introducing her whole self through the music."
 Pip Ellwood-Hughes of the United Kingdom-based Entertainment Focus praised her songwriting and the honesty in her lyrics.
 Ellwood-Hughes concluded by saying, "Lainey Wilson has everything a breakout Country star needs and then some, and with any justice this will go down as one of the best records of 2021."

 Veteran critic Robert Christgau was more reserved in his praise, highlighting the songs "Dirty Looks" and "Sunday Best" while saying in reference to the album title: "Also what she's drinkin', often with a sexual edge to it, which says plenty for her skill set and not enough for her emotional equilibrium".